Been-H/planner_app/README.md

 # planner_app
 This is a project I started over spring break 2021.
 It is a planner app geared towards students and is class/assignment oriented.
 I plan to continue working on this in the future.
+It uses the Django web framework.

+# Currentely it implements:

+- User login, logout, and register
+- individual dashboards for each User
+- sql database
+- Models for classes, assignments, and todos

 I will be hosting it on Heroku soon for anyone to use

-Here are some features I will be implementing in the future:
+# Some features I will be implementing in the future:

 -better mobile responsitivity for class view
 - ordering assingments in a class in order of important and urgency